Shame (1988 film): Release

 Shame was released on February 26, 1988, in Perth and received a video release on March 22, 1989.

 Jodrell says the financiers were not supportive of the final film but Paul Barron managed to find investors to buy out their interests, enabling the movie to be theatrically released.

-Between 1988 and 1992, the film appeared at several film festivals including Vancouver International Film Festival (1988), Uppsala International Short Film Festival (1988), Seattle International Film Festival (1988), Santa Barbara International Film Festival (1988), New Directors New Films (1988), London Film Festival (1988), Houston International Film and Video Festival (1988), Hof International Film Festival(1988), Edinburgh International Film Festival (1988), Cork Film Festival (1988), Chicago International Film Festival (1988), International Film Festival Of India (1989), Hong Kong International Film Festival (1989), Centre Georges Pompidou, Australian - Pompidou Event (1991), Verona Film Festival (1992), and Strictly Oz - A History of Australian Film (1995).
+Between 1988 and 1992, the film appeared at several film festivals including Vancouver International Film Festival (1988), Uppsala International Short Film Festival (1988), Seattle International Film Festival (1988), Santa Barbara International Film Festival (1988), New Directors/New Films Festival in New York (1988), London Film Festival (1988), Houston International Film Festival (1988), Hof International Film Festival (1988), Edinburgh International Film Festival (1988), Cork Film Festival (1988), Chicago International Film Festival (1988), International Film Festival Of India (1989), Hong Kong International Film Festival (1989), an event featuring Australia at Centre Georges Pompidou in Paris (1991), Verona Film Festival (1992), and Strictly Oz – A History of Australian Film (1995).

-The film was remade for TV in USA in 1992.
-The remake stars English actress Amanda Donohoe.
-Australian telemovie Natural Justice: Heat (1996) has further adventures of Asta as portrayed by Claudia Karvan.
+The film was remade for TV in USA in 1992 starring English actress Amanda Donohoe.
+The role of Asta Cadell was developed further and portrayed by Claudia Karvan in the Australian telemovie Natural Justice: Heat (1996).

 National Film and Sound Archive of Australia (NFSA) announced in 2017 that it would release a digitally restored version of Shame as part of its NFSA Restores initiative, which would be premiered at the 2017 Melbourne International Film Festival.
 In response to the restoration, director Steve Jordell quoted, "It has an immaculate freshness and luminosity that reminds me of its initial screening almost 30 years ago.
 There’s a powerful message in the film – sadly, one that is even more relevant today than when it was first released."